How do I troubleshoot an AWS DMS task that is failing with error message "ERROR: canceling statement due to statement timeout"?

-9. From the Connections section, the Status of the endpoint will change from Testing to Successful.
+9. From the Connections section, the Status of the endpoint changes from Testing to Successful.

 You can increase (in milliseconds) the statement_timeout parameter in the PostgreSQL DB instance.
-The default value is 0, which disables timeouts for any query.
+The default value is 0, which turns off timeouts for any query.
 You can also increase the lock_timeout parameter.
-The default value is 0, which disables timeouts for locks.
+The default value is 0, which turns off timeouts for locks.

 Troubleshoot slot creation issues

 PostgreSQL can't create the replication slot if there are any active locks in the database user tables.
-Check for locks by executing the following command:
+Check for locks by running this command:

 select * from pg_locks;

-Then, to test whether the error has been resolved, run the following command to manually create the replication slot in the source PostgreSQL database:
+Then, to test whether the error has been resolved, run this command to manually create the replication slot in the source PostgreSQL database:

 select xlog_position FROM pg_create_logical_replication_slot('<Slot name as per the task log>', 'test_decoding');

-If the command still fails to create the slot, then you might need to work with a PostgreSQL DBA to identify the bottleneck and configure your database.
+If the command still can't create the slot, then you might need to work with a PostgreSQL DBA to identify the bottleneck and configure your database.
 If the command is successful, delete the slot that you just created as a test:

 select pg_drop_replication_slot(‘<slot name>');